ustaxes/UsTaxes/ARCHITECTURE.md

 # Project Architecture

+Thank you for your interest in this project.
+The below should summarize the general design framework used in this project, and hopefully guide you in understanding the code and getting ready to contribute to the project.
+If anything at all is unclear please join the discord linked on the readme and feel free to ask any questions you might have.

 ## Stack and developer requirements

 This project uses typescript and is built with [NPM][npm-install].
 Please make sure you are using NPM version > 7.